 When creating a feature for a product, how to prioritize the use cases for including in the MVP?

 The first thing you want to do is to have a comprehensive list of ALL the features you can think of.
 This list should be fairly granular.
 For instance “Sign up flow asking for name, email, password but no profile pic” as opposed to “Sign up”.
 You then prioritize the list by estimating the impact and the effort each line will have.
 Pick the highest impact items that are medium to low effort.
 Once you have that subset, ask yourself: “is this absolutely, strictly necessary for the core use case?”
 If the answer is No, then it’s not MVP.
 For instance, if you are working on a news app, you may think adding comments to each article is part of the MVP.
-It’s probably not People can still read articles without the ability to write comments.
+It’s probably not.
+People can still read articles without the ability to write comments.

 What’s the best interview question to ask candidates (from your side of the desk)?

 That’s a tough question.
 I don’t know if I would consider it the “best” interview question to ask, but for many years, one of my favorite questions was “How would you build Facebook’s trending topics?”
 What I liked about it was that it had product, strategy, analytical, and technical aspects.
 So it was a good combo.
 Getting all the right ideas is also very tough during an interview.
-So it helped me separate good candidates from excellent candidates, and excellent candidates to “is this person even human?”
+So it helped me separate good candidates from excellent candidates, and excellent candidates from “is this person even human?”

 What is the common piece of advice that you find yourself giving over and over to APMs?